ClaGra/Internet_Technology_Beer_Brewing/README.md

 ***1. Automated Inventory Management***
 The inventory system automatically updates stock levels based on customer and bottling activities:

-Orders (POST, PUT, DEL /api/orders):
+Orders (POST, PUT, DELETE /orders):
-- When an order is placed or updated, the system verifies if enough stock is available for all ordered products.
-- If stock is sufficient, the ordered amounts are deducted from inventory.
-- If stock is insufficient, the order is rejected.
+- When an order is added, the system checks if enough stock is available for each item.
+If so, the corresponding quantities are deducted from the inventory; otherwise, the order is rejected.
+- When an order is updated, inventory levels are adjusted up or down based on the difference between the previous and new quantities.
-- When an order is deleted, the previously reserved stock is returned to inventory.
+- When an order is deleted, the previously deducted quantities are restored to the inventory.

-Bottling (POST, PUT, DEL /api/bottling):
+Bottling (POST, PUT, DELETE /bottling):
-- When production is recorded or updated, the produced amounts are adjusted in the inventory.
+- When a bottling record is added, the produced quantities are added to the inventory.
+- When a bottling record is updated, inventory levels are adjusted up or down depending on the change in produced quantity or product.
-- When a production record is deleted, the corresponding stock is reduced.
+- When a bottling record is deleted, the corresponding quantities are removed from the inventory.

-***2. Alert Syetem***
+***2. Alert System***

-After each inventory change (POST, PUT, DEL on /api/orders or /api/bottling):
+After each inventory change (POST, PUT, DELETE on /orders or PUT, DELETE on /bottling):
-- The system evaluates the stock level of the affected product.
+- The system automatically monitors inventory levels after any change caused by orders or bottling records.
+Exception: When a new bottling is added with amounts below the threshold, the system will not trigger an alert.
-- If stock falls below 72, the system:
-	- Checks if an alert already exists.
-	- If not, creates a new alert for that product.
+	- If stock falls below 72 units, it checks whether an alert already exists.
+If not, a new alert is created for the product.
-- If stock rises to 72 units or above
-	- Any existing alert is resolved.
+	- If stock rises to 72 units or above, any existing alert for that product is automatically resolved.

 ***3. Age Verification***
-During customer creationg and adjusting (POST, PUT /api/customers):
+During customer creationg and adjusting (POST, PUT /customers):
 - When customer data is created or adjusted, the system checks the provided birthdate.
 - If the customer is younger than 16, the request is rejected with an error.
 - If the customer is 16 or older, the customer data is saved successfully.